 Whilst the noise reduction performance of the software is obviously important, price is also going to be a consideration when it comes to choose the right software for you.

-Noise reduction software is available at a range of prices, starting from around $70 USD up to over $120.
+Noise reduction software is available at a range of prices, starting from around $70 USD up to around $200.

 Buying a piece of software that focuses on one function might seem like an extravagance, or you might feel it’s an essential purchase.
 When comparing prices, definitely compare the performance of the product as well as additional features to see if it’s the right option for you.